mottosso/allzpark/docs/pages/index.md

         <h2>Dual Representation</h2>
         <p>

-Allspark is but a shell.
+Allzpark is but a shell.

 Anything done via the GUI is available via the command-line, using standard Rez commands.